SwellRT/swellrt/README.md

 ```

-Don't forget to store the return value of SwellRT.createModel(...).
-It's the model instance Id (a.k.a. wave Id).
+The return value of `createModel()` is the data model ID (a.k.a.
+Wave ID) and
-It's required to close the model later.
+it's required later to close the model properly.
+The user who creates a data model is the *author*.

+You must keep a local reference to the `model` object passed to the *success* callback method.
+In this documentation we keep that reference as
+a local attribute of the SwellRT global object: `SwellRT.model`.

-Open an existing model instance
+To open an existing data model instance you must provide the ID and both callbacks:

 ```
-        // We pass the Id as first parameter
+        // We pass the ID as first parameter

         SwellRT.openModel("local.net/dummy+Xxn3-XupCUA",